Acxiom/metalus/docs/fork-join.md

 The first step in the set to be used during fork processing should reference the *id* of the fork step to access the data from the list.

+#### Embedded Fork
+As of version 1.8, forks may now be embedded within other forks.
+A join will be required for each fork, including the outer fork.

 ### Join
 A join type step is used to **join** the executions of the fork step to continue processing in a linear manner.
 This step type requires a fork step.
 A join step is not required if all of the remaining steps in the pipeline are to be used to